-My weekly column, The Culture Diet, is its own repository of my writing and voice, which “weaves together cultural threads and personal thoughts on everything from kintsugi to closing the gender divide in monuments, to, yes, softness.”
+My weekly column, The Culture Diet, is its own repository of my writing and voice, which, to quote a friend, “weaves together cultural threads and personal thoughts on everything from kintsugi to closing the gender divide in monuments, to, yes, softness.”

 The Pandemic Post